10 Operations and Analytics

 library(FOSBAAS)

-Let’s sample these wait times as a basis for our simulated data.
+wait_times_distribution <- FOSBAAS::wait_times_distribution_datalet’s take a sample of these wait times that we can use as a basis for our simulated data.

 #-----------------------------------------------------------------